Colbeigh/Reyzak/README.md

 Todd Across The Mountain - Spinner.hpp, Spinner.cpp, Spinner_0to7.hpp, Spinner_0to7.cpp, TestSpinner_0to7.cpp,
 Spinner_0to5.cpp, Spinner_0to5.cpp and TestSpinner_0to7.cpp

-Nikita Evtushenko - Payout.hpp, Payout.cpp and TestPayout
+Nikita Evtushenko - Payout.hpp, Payout.cpp and TestPayout.cpp

 Colby Hanna - main.cpp, Game.hpp, Game.cpp and TestGame.hpp